Cosmas Indicopleustes: Christian Topography

+Cosmas's topography manuscripts survived all the centuries and physical copies are around today.
+The Christian topography has been preserved in two copies, one being a parchment manuscript entailing the 10th century, which is located at the Laurentian library in Florence, Italy.
+This copy contains almost all of Cosmas's work.
+There are also 8th and 9th century manuscripts by Cosmas, located at the Vatican library; these manuscripts contain some of Cosmas's sketches.
+The imperial library in Vienna also holds a few pages of Cosma's topography.
 A major feature of his Christian Topography is his worldview that the surface of ocean and earth is flat (that is, nonconvex and nonspherical, as perceived by the human senses) and that the heavens form the shape of a box with a curved lid.
 He was scornful of Ptolemy and others who held that the world's surface was, contrary to human perceptual experience, a spherical shape.
 Cosmas aimed to prove that pre-Christian geographers had been wrong in asserting that the surface of the earth and surface of the ocean was convex and spherical in shape, and that it was in fact modelled on the tabernacle, the house of worship described to Moses by God during the Jewish Exodus from Egypt.
 In the centre of the plane is the inhabited earth, surrounded by ocean, beyond which lies the paradise of Adam.
 The sun revolves round a conical mountain to the north: round the summit in summer, round the base in winter, which accounts for the difference in the length of the day.
+Cosmas also frequently drew little sketches on his manuscripts.
+As Watson and McCrindle noted, Cosmas was talented in drawing and relished any opportunity to cover his manuscripts in illustrative sketches.

 However, his idea that the surface of the ocean and earth is nonspherical had been a minority view among educated Western opinion since the 3rd century BC.
 Cosmas's view was never influential even in religious circles; a near-contemporary Christian, John Philoponus, sought to refute him in his De opificio mundi as did many Christian philosophers of the era.